Frequently Asked Questions

-Our Fair Trade program consists of working with California family farmers whenever possible.
-In some cases we’ve had relationships with these farmers for decades.
-They grow our almonds, pistachios, walnuts, peaches, apricots, medjool and halawi dates.
-Further afield our pecans and golden flax seed come from the midwest.
+Our fair trade program consists of working with California family farmers whenever possible.
+In some cases we have working relationships with farmers going back for decades.
+They grow our almonds, pistachios, pecans, walnuts, peaches, apricots, medjool and halawi dates.
+Further afield our pumpkin seeds and hazelnuts come from Oregon and our golden flax seeds come from the midwest.
 Whenever possible we buy American.

 Are your cashews raw?
 Is

 We offer sundried, organic cashews from Bali.
 We also offer organic cashew pieces that are minimally heated.
 Also, we offer organic, whole cashews that have been conventionally processed, using heat to remove them from their caustic husks, but they are not roasted.